-How Your Diet Can Help Relieve Stress
+Can Your Diet Can Help Relieve Stress?

-We have been living through long-term stress for some time with COVID, the state of the world and our own personal anxieties.
 While occasional bouts of stress are difficult to avoid, chronic stress can take a serious toll on your physical and emotional health and may increase your risk for conditions like heart disease and depression.

-So what has your diet to do with it?
 Interestingly, certain food and drinks may have stress-relieving qualities, so it can help to add some of these to your diet.

 Matcha powder is a vibrant green tea powder that is popular because it’s rich in L-theanine, a non-protein amino acid with powerful stress-relieving properties.